jessfeliciano/leetcode-blueprint/Start Here/1. Introduction - READ FIRST/Getting-Started.md

 * Day 1:  Solve two problems from second topic
 * Day 1:  Reflect on problems from day one (if there's time, tack on one additional problem)
 * Day 1:  Reflect on problems from day two (if there's time, tack on one additional problem)
-* Day 1:  Tackle one new problem from each topic
+* Day 1:  Tackle one new problem from each topic or attempt to solve a problem from your list of problems-you-didn't-solve-the-first-time-around

 What this repo offers:

 * Explainers for all of the most common data structures you can expect to know when solving LeetCode problems along with some suggested practice problems
 * Explainers for all of the most common techniques and patterns you can expect to use when solving LeetCode problems along with some suggested practice problems
 * Solutions for the 75 Blind LeetCode problems along with callouts regarding what you should know before solving the problem and takeaways to understand after solving the problem
+* If you solved the given problem on the first go, we will suggest a new problem to tackle based on what we would assume is your current understanding.
+If you don't solve the given problem on the first go, we will suggest a new problem to tackle if you want to continue to practice the concept

 If you've made it this far, thanks!